 But, the surgery didn’t go as planned.
 Because Linda had not been diagnosed with cancer, her health insurance restrictions required her to undergo the procedure at a local community hospital.
 The surgeon had left too much breast tissue behind, which still left Linda at risk.

 So, in 2009, Linda had a second surgery to remove the remaining tissue, as well as a prophylactic hysterectomy to reduce her risk of ovarian cancer.

 This time, Linda thought, she was in the clear.

 An unwelcome discovery

 The procedures eliminated Linda’s need for annual mammograms, but she continued to perform regular self-exams.
 One day in 2012, she found a small lump under her left underarm in the shower.

-She immediately contacted her longtime doctor at Fox Chase, John Hoffman, hoping it was a swollen lymph node, but fearing the worst.
+She immediately contacted her longtime doctor at Fox Chase, John Hoffman, hoping it was a swollen lymph node, but she feared the worst.
 After a biopsy, Dr. Hoffman confirmed Linda had triple negative breast cancer.

 “My first thought was, ‘Oh my God, you’ve done everything you could possibly do to prevent this, and now you have cancer,’” Linda said.